bniculea/javascript-fundamentals/7. asynchronous-programming/content.md

 - Think for example when you are clicking on a certain video when you are on your favorite social network.
 The video will either start after a certain amount of time, or it will fail (hopefully with a friendly message)'
 - Before seeing them at work, let s just speak a bit about a characteristic of the Promises, namely its states.
 - A Promise can be in one of the following states:
-    - Pending -> when it is waiting for a response
+    - Pending -> when it is waiting for a response.
+It is also the state in which is put automatically when you create the promise
         * a promise is usually in this state when it takes a bit more for the result to be computed
     - Fulfilled -> when it got a response and everything went ok.
 This is also called "resolved"
     - Rejected -> When something bad happened.